jllamas/constellation/README.md

 Array Examples
 -------------
-RA - in decimal hours
+RA - in decimal hours.
+Somtimes RA is stored in decimal degrees, you can convert it to decimal hours with `ra_decimal_hours = ra_decimal_degrees * 24 / 360`.

 DEC - in decimal degrees

 ```ruby